-Another class of fleet destroyers based on the Dardo class, smaller than the Navigatori and built after them in a class of four units.
+Another class of fleet destroyers based on the Dardo class, smaller than the Navigatori and built in a class of four units.
 They displaced about 2,000 tons standard and 2,250 tons full load.
-As a consequence had weaker armament, of only 4x12cm in two turrets fore and aft, with 2 torpedo launchers in the centre, and from 1936 had very strong AA armament of 8x20mm MGs and a 37mm gun.
-They were capable of a high speed of 38 knots as well, and carried a crew of 168.
+They carried weaker main armament of only 4x12cm in two turrets fore and aft, with 2 torpedo launchers in the centre, and from 1936 had very strong AA armament of 8x20mm MGs and a 37mm gun.
+This signified a design change in Italian destroyers, moving from three main turrets to two.
+The Maestrales were capable of a high design speed of 38 knots as well, and carried a crew of 168.
 Unlike the Navigatori they were apparently not able to lay mines.
 They were not very stable, and one of the class, Scirocco, was lost in a storm at the 2nd battle of Sirte in March 42.

 The most notable event during the CRUSADER period is the sinking of Libeccio by HM Submarine Upholder after the battle of the Beta convoy, while she was picking up survivors.

-All five operational battleships of the Italian navy participated in convoy protection operations during CRUSADER, and the four of them that remained operational at that date participated in the inconclusive 1st Battle of Sirte.
+All five operational battleships of the Italian navy participated in convoy protection operations during CRUSADER, and four of them that remained operational at that date participated in the inconclusive 1st Battle of Sirte on 18/19 December.
 This was an operational success of the Regia Marina however, since the Italian convoy went through unscathed, while the British Malta convoy had to turn back.

-Caio Dulio was part of the close escort of M.42.
+Caio Duilio was part of the close escort of M.42.
 Both Giulio Cesare and Andrea Doria were part of the distant escort during this operation.